Viktor Lazlo

-Viktor Lazlo (real name: Sonia Dronnier, born 7 October 1960) is a French-Belgian singer.
+Sonia Dronnier (born 7 October 1960), known by her stage name Viktor Lazlo, is a French writer, singer, and comedian.

 Born in France, she studied in Belgium, where she is primarily known.
 Her biggest hit was "Breathless" in 1987.
-That year she also hosted the Eurovision Song Contest 1987 held in Brussels.
+That year she also hosted the Eurovision Song Contest 1987 held in Brussels as well as several TV shows and literary events.

+She has published six novels between 2010 and 2024, and has also written short stories.

-Dronnier took her stage name from Paul Henreid's character Victor Laszlo in the 1942 film Casablanca.
-She sings in French, English, Spanish and German.
+Dronnier took her stage name from Paul Henreid's character Victor Laszlo in the 1942 film Casablanca, an escaped concentration camp prisoner trying to procure a visa so he can travel to America with his wife.
+She sings and acts in French, English, Spanish and German.

 In October 2016, Lazlo announced the release of her new single "Promised Land".
 In February 2017, she released her new single "Lola & Jim" followed by new studio album Woman in October 2017.

 Biography

 Lazlo was born in France to parents who are originally from Martinique and Grenada.
 She grew up in Belgium, studied art history and also worked as a model.

 Discography

 Albums

 Most of her albums were released in an English/international and a French version.
 The discography lists both albums (naming the international version first).
 Also, numerous compilation albums have been released.
 The discography only lists those albums released by record companies to which she was signed at that point.

 In 1987, a vocal clip of Lazlo announcing ‘Germany, ten points!’ at the Eurovision Song Contest was sampled in ‘Okay!’ by Okay!, a dance record that reached #1 in Austria and #2 in Germany.